Pensacola, Florida: Politics

-In the 2004 presidential election, 65% of Escambia County residents voted for George W. Bush over John Kerry.
-The Pensacola area has not supported a Democrat for president since John F. Kennedy in 1960.
-In 1968, Pensacola and the rest of North Florida supported American Independent Party candidate George Wallace.

 Regional representatives

-Pensacola is currently represented in the U.S. House of Representatives by Matt Gaetz (R), in the state senate by Doug Broxson (R), and in the state house by District 2 representative Alex Andrade (R).
+Pensacola is represented in the United States House of Representatives by Jimmy Patronis (R), who won the seat in a special election following the resignation of Matt Gaetz (R) in November 2024.
+It is represented in the state senate by Doug Broxson (R) and in the state house by District 2 representative Alex Andrade (R).

 Education

 The main campus of Pensacola State College is in the City of Pensacola.
 The University of West Florida (UWF) operates a campus in downtown Pensacola.
 Its main campus, located north of the city, has the largest library in the region, the John C. Pace Library.
 UWF is the largest post-secondary institution in the area.

 Public primary and secondary schools in Pensacola are administered by the Escambia County School District.
 The district operates two high schools (Booker T. Washington and Pensacola) within the City of Pensacola.
 District-run high schools near the city include Escambia, J. M. Tate, and Pine Forest.
 Other public schools in the city include A.K.
 Suter Elementary, Cordova Park Elementary, J.H.
 Workman Middle, N.B.
 Cook Elementary, O.J.
 Semmes Elementary, and Scenic Heights Elementary.
 The district also operates one magnet high school (West Florida High School of Advanced Technology) near the city.

 Several private schools operate within or near the city: East Hill Academy, East Hill Christian School, Episcopal Day School of Christ Church, Pensacola Catholic High School, Pensacola Christian Academy, Sacred Heart Cathedral School, Saint John the Evangelist Catholic School, Saint Paul Catholic School, Little Flower Catholic School, and Seville Bayside Montessori.
 The campus of Pensacola Christian College is near the city.